Ouch! Burning pee! Is this a urinary tract infection (UTI)?

 - Needing to pee with hardly anything coming out

-- Cloudy, dark, or bloody urine
+- Smelly, cloudy, dark, or bloody urine

-- Drink lots of fluids every day.
+- Drink plenty of fluids, particularly water, every day.

 - Pee before and after sex.